branyerbjr/parqueaya-api/README.md

-# Parqueaya - REST API
+# ParqueaYA! - REST API

 Welcome to the Parqueaya REST API project!
 This API is designed to provide a seamless experience for managing parking reservations and related data.
 Below, you'll find information about the technologies used and how to get started with the project.